LSJ-BUAA/MDGNN/README.md

 This repository includes the simulation codes of the following journal paper.

 > Shengjie Liu,  Jia Guo, and Chenyang Yang, "Multidimensional Graph Neural Networks for
-> Wireless Communications," *IEEE Transactions on Wireless Communications*, 2023.
+> Wireless Communications," *IEEE Transactions on Wireless Communications*, vol. 23, no. 4, pp. 3057-3073, April 2024.

 ## Specific Information